Back to All Events

 Marika Hackman: Claude’s Girl

-Arnold Schoenberg: Pierro Lunaire in version for mezzo-soprano, flute, clarinet, violin/viola, cello and piano
+Arnold Schoenberg: Pierrot Lunaire in version for mezzo-soprano, flute, clarinet, violin/viola, cello and piano

 Lotte Betts-Dean is an Australian mezzo soprano based in the UK with a wide-ranging repertoire and a passion for curation, programming and collaborative project development.
 Praised for her “irrepressible sense of drama and unmissable, urgent musicality” (The Guardian) and “arrestingly opulent voice” (Gramophone), Lotte is equally at home in chamber music, art song, contemporary repertoire of all kinds, early music, opera and narration.